LCOGT/focuscurvefitter/README.md

 here is adding seeing and defocus in quadrature, which is a better model as it correctly describes the linear increase of image size for large defocus.

+This package is tailored towards an experimental deployment at site via installation in the eng home directory ono the pubsub machine, and then being called via a system call from a sequencer script.

+The package is designed to be easilly plug into a a web service. frame work or similar.

 Usage
 ====
 <pre>